MEDICAL CONDITIONS ASSOCIATED WITH OBESITY AND HOW TO TREAT THEM

 One of the most viable options for losing weight is through the help of weight loss balloons.
 As the name suggests, weight loss balloons include placing an inflated balloon in your stomach through the mouth.
 The deflated balloon is then filled with water, usually until it is the size of a grapefruit.
 As the balloon takes up space, it makes you full, allowing you to only consume a small portion of food.
 Also, it contains the food you eat in the stomach longer, making you less inclined to eat food longer.

 Weight loss balloons have been widely available for those looking to shed off some kilograms.
 However, most weight loss balloons in the market require anaesthesia and endoscopy.
 For its procedure, a flexible tube passes through the throat, to place the deflated balloon in the stomach.
 As a result, many are hesitating about going for this option.
 With that said, there are the latest innovations that make the process easy and worry-free for you.
-There is a new weight loss balloon out there that is making a name as the first and only swallowable weight loss balloon in Singapore.
+There is a new weight loss balloon out there that is making a name as the first and only swallowable weight loss balloon in Malaysia.